Cygnus Music Resources

 This is now one of the most effective ways to connect with fans and increase your reach.
 It requires a budget and a strategy, but you can expect great returns on your investment if you do it right.
 Social media is full of influencers and if you find the right one for you, they will create posts and promotional content to their huge fan base!
 Advertising is just as effective although it should be focussed very specifically to match your demographics.

-2. Liaison with the Press – Magazines, Blogs & Music sites
+2. Press – Magazines, Publications & Music sites

 Traditionally the most effective way to reach new fans and potential buyers is through the press.
 Magazines, blogs and music sites are the billboards of the music industry.
 It takes time and good research to build your own press contact list, however it’s a fantastic way of reaching wider audiences and using existing fan bases to increase overall reach.
 The following are examples of features which can help you achieve this –